 Styrofoam is not essential for cleaning your trough, but it’s a huge help in keeping it clean.
 A Styrofoam float that covers ½ to ¾ of your trough – leaving just enough room for a horse or two to drink, can keep water cooler in the summer (and warmer in the winder) helping prevent algae blooms.

 Foam exercise mats tend to work better than styrofoam- which will disintegrate into particles as it ages or is explored by curious horses.
 We like this set of black and white interlocking foam panels for layering to create trough covers.
-Cut to fit the shape of your trough and glue layers together for durability- use a black matt for one side and a white matt for the other so, as summer turns to winter, you can clip the mat to either repel or trap heat from the sun as needed.
+Cut to fit the shape of your trough and glue layers together for durability- use a black mat for one side and a white mat for the other so, as summer turns to winter, you can clip the mat to either repel or trap heat from the sun as needed.

 If you have relentlessly curious horses, You can cover your trough with heavy-duty plywood cut to fit over the rim of your trough and secured with C clamps.